This is a guest blog post written by movement artist, researcher and facilitator Susanna Dye.

 “Listen to the voices of fingers/ toes/ where they want to go/ offer support from the rest of the body/ hand wrist elbow shoulder whole body… enjoy a dialogue between parts of the body and its surroundings” (Tufnell and Chrickmay, 2014, 63).

-In Candoco dance classes, practising alongside people with autism and learning disabilities, I have become attuned to a spectrum of different stimming behaviours and practiced how to interact creatively with these through dance improvisation, taking the rhythmic and repetitive qualities of stimming movements, and working with them as choreographic principles on which improvisation can occur.
-Now I work in different contexts with adults with autism, learning disabilities and complex needs.
-I am learning how to meet people through their unique ways of engaging with the world, and enter into these sensory dialogues, exploring how these movements can take us through a process of stimulation to communication and connection.
+Now I work in different contexts with disabilities, learning disabilities and complex needs.
+I am exploring how to meet people through their unique ways of engaging with the world, and enter into these sensory dialogues, exploring how these movements can take us through a process of stimulation to communication and connection.

-Now, as I develop a new neurodivergent aesthetic in my choreographic practice, stimming has become both my subject matter and my method of exploration.
-Shedding the shame I have associated with it in the past, I now am now celebrating all that it is; mesmerising, stimulating, pleasurable, soothing, grounding, challenging and disruptive.
+Now, as I develop my choreographic practice, stimming has become both my subject matter and my method of exploration.
+Shedding the shame I have associated with it in the past, I am now celebrating all that it is; mesmerising, stimulating, pleasurable, soothing, grounding, challenging and disruptive.
 I do this in order to integrate my experiences of neurodivergence within my artistic practice, but beyond that, I want to share the sensory dialogues of stimming with others, shifting from a position of stigma to one of curiosity and acceptance.
-As someone with dyspraxia, my stims are often less socially challenging than those of people with autism and developmental disorders.
-As such, I hope that my positionality as someone who occupies the space between disabled and non-disabled, I can serve to remind neurotypical people of the universality of stimming and create an appreciation for shared experience, whilst also opening up a greater understanding and tolerance for difference.
+As such, I hope that I can serve to remind people of the universality of stimming and create an appreciation for shared experience, whilst also opening up a greater understanding and tolerance for difference.